Apinan-Loratsachan/onedrive-music-player/README.md

 1. **Browse Folders**: Uses the `/me/drive/root:/path:/children` endpoint to list folder contents
 2. **Navigate Structure**: Allows you to click into folders and navigate back
 3. **Play Audio**: Streams audio files directly from OneDrive for playback
-4. **Authentication**: Uses OAuth 2.0 for secure access to your OneDrive
+4. **Authentication**: Uses NextAuth with Azure AD for secure access to your OneDrive

 ## File Explorer Features